Carmendelope/device-manager/README.md

 ## User client interface

-To interact with this component, you can leverage the [public-api-cli](https://github.com/nalej/public-api).
+To interact with this component, you can use the [public-api-cli](https://github.com/nalej/public-api).
 The command that interacts with this component is `device`.

 Example: